noahgiboney/tworkout/README.md

 # Tworkout

 For anyone who goes to the gym, our app helps make going to the gym easier, more enjoyable, and more effective.
 Unlike mainstream workout trackers, our product is free.
+Tworkout had full login/logout authentication, where you can log your daily workouts, view a comprehensive calendar or daily view and track your progress.
+Other features include a personalized profile with avatar selection and a tracker to see your daily workout streak.

 ## Developers